EhabShaaban/ta3limy-cypress-framework/README.md

 #### Setup

-> Start by installing cypress in you already don't have it https://www.cypress.io/
+> Start by installing cypress if you already don't have it https://www.cypress.io/

 + Run the following commands for *mochawesome* compatibility:
 + ``npm install mocha --save-dev``